SimonW412/BikeGuider/notebook.md

 |:---:|:---:|:---:|:---:|
 |3.25|2.0|3.25|**1.0**|

-Summary: Participants prefer a medium‑high intensity wave pattern (fluctutate between 0% and 75% PWM duty cycle every 100ms for 2s), offering the best tradeoff for intuitiveness and physical comfort.
+Summary: Participants prefer a medium‑high intensity wave pattern (fluctuate between 0% and 75% PWM duty cycle every 100ms for 2s), offering the best tradeoff for intuitiveness and physical comfort.
 100% intensity remains useful for critical alerts; 25% is comfortable but too subtle to rely on.